cpriv2025/costellr/README.md

 * Setting an ElastiCache for Redis as cache layers can improve latency up to 98%.
 See: https://aws.amazon.com/blogs/storage/turbocharge-amazon-s3-with-amazon-elasticache-for-redis/

+* Using AWS PrivateLink for Amazon S3 for accessing S3 bucket can reduce latency

 * Using `aws s3 sync` instead of `aws s3 cp` could also improve performance

 # TODO